“For never was a story of more woe;

-Here are the handouts for our “Romeo & Juliet” unit.
+Everything you'll need for our “Romeo & Juliet” unit is on Canvas or has been handed out in class.
 If you have any questions, make sure you talk to Mr. DeMiero in class, PASS or at lunch.

 Here are some great resources to help you dig deep into this wonderful play.
 By the way, if you find any that you think are helpful please post the link in the comments section below.
 Several of these links have come from student suggestions.

 - Want a great way to decode Shakespeare's language?
 Check this out: Shakespeare's Words.

 - Here's a great resource for you, too – an online version of the play exactly like our book!

 - No Fear Shakespeare (Spark Notes): This is a wonderful resource that translates the play into modern English.
 If you read it online, there are additional notes embedded that are revealed with a mouse hover.
 Pretty sweet.

 - So, if you think Shakespeare sounds a little funny in the 21st century, you should know that it sounded quite different than we think it did.
 Take a listen (and a look) at this: Shakespeare Original Pronunciation